Superorganism: In social theory

-The nineteenth century thinker Herbert Spencer coined the term super-organic to focus on social organization (the first chapter of his Principles of Sociology is entitled "Super-organic Evolution"), though this was apparently a distinction between the organic and the social, not an identity: Spencer explored the holistic nature of society as a social organism while distinguishing the ways in which society did not behave like an organism.
+The 19th-century thinker Herbert Spencer coined the term super-organic to focus on social organization (the first chapter of his Principles of Sociology is entitled "Super-organic Evolution"), though this was apparently a distinction between the organic and the social, not an identity: Spencer explored the holistic nature of society as a social organism while distinguishing the ways in which society did not behave like an organism.
 For Spencer, the super-organic was an emergent property of interacting organisms, that is, human beings.
 And, as has been argued by D. C. Phillips, there is a "difference between emergence and reductionism".

-The economist Carl Menger expanded upon the evolutionary nature of much social growth, but without ever abandoning methodological individualism.
+The economist Carl Menger expanded upon the evolutionary nature of much social growth but never abandoned methodological individualism.
 Many social institutions arose, Menger argued, not as "the result of socially teleological causes, but the unintended result of innumerable efforts of economic subjects pursuing 'individual' interests".

-Spencer and Menger both argued that because it is individuals who choose and act, any social whole should be considered less than an organism, though Menger emphasized this more strongly.
-Spencer used the organistic idea to engage in extended analysis of social structure, conceding that it was primarily an analogy.
-So, for Spencer, the idea of the super-organic best designated a distinct level of social reality above that of biology and psychology, and not a one-to-one identity with an organism.
+Both Spencer and Menger argued that because individuals choose and act, any social whole should be considered less than an organism, but Menger emphasized that more strongly.
+Spencer used the organistic idea to engage in extended analysis of social structure and conceded that it was primarily an analogy.
+For Spencer, the idea of the super-organic best designated a distinct level of social reality above that of biology and psychology, not a one-to-one identity with an organism.
 Nevertheless, Spencer maintained that "every organism of appreciable size is a society", which has suggested to some that the issue may be terminological.

 The term superorganic was adopted by the anthropologist Alfred L. Kroeber in 1917.
 Social aspects of the superorganism concept are analysed by Alan Marshall in his 2002 book "The Unity of Nature".
 Finally, recent work in social psychology has offered the superorganism metaphor as a unifying framework to understand diverse aspects of human sociality, such as religion, conformity, and social identity processes.

 In cybernetics

-Superorganisms are important in cybernetics, particularly biocybernetics.
-They are capable of the so-called "distributed intelligence", which is a system composed of individual agents that have limited intelligence and information.
-These are able to pool resources so that they are able to complete goals that are beyond reach of the individuals on their own.
-Existence of such behavior in organisms has many implications for military and management applications, and is being actively researched.
+Superorganisms are important in cybernetics, particularly biocybernetics, since they are capable of the so-called "distributed intelligence", a system composed of individual agents that have limited intelligence and information.
+They can pool resources and so can complete goals that are beyond reach of the individuals on their own.
+Existence of such behavior in organisms has many implications for military and management applications and is being actively researched.

 Superorganisms are also considered dependent upon cybernetic governance and processes.
 This is based on the idea that a biological system – in order to be effective – needs a sub-system of cybernetic communications and control.
 This is demonstrated in the way a mole rat colony uses functional synergy and cybernetic processes together.

-Joel de Rosnay also introduced a concept called "cybionte" to describe cybernetic superorganism.
-This notion associate superorganism with chaos theory, multimedia technology, and other new developments.
+Joël de Rosnay also introduced a concept called "cybionte" to describe cybernetic superorganism.
+The notion associates superorganism with chaos theory, multimedia technology, and other new developments.